asbuyanov/mama-deti-web-autotests/README.md

 # mama-deti-web-autotests
-A small autotests framework for https://mamadeti.ru/.
-Just for practice.
+A small autotest framework for https://mamadeti.ru/.